Annulments - Overview

 - Father's Guardian Rights to a Child: Fathers are only given guardian rights if they can prove a reasonable belief that the marriage ceremony was valid, and that the child was born before or within ten months of the annulment order.

 Need Help with an Annulment?
-Get a Free Case Review
+Call an Attorney Today

 Each state has its own annulment regulations, rules on timeliness, and forms.
 Finding the right divorce attorney at the outset can make this process as painless as possible for you, while getting you the best settlement you're entitled to.
-For proper guidance, you should have your case evaluated by a local family law attorney to best understand how to move forward.
+For proper guidance, consider calling a local family law attorney to best understand how to move forward.